Why Is My Dogs Face Swollen

 What to Watch For

-Monitor your dog for these additional symptoms that may help your veterinarian make a diagnosis:
+Monitor your dog for these additional symptoms that may help your veterinarian make a diagnosis: Pay attention to what makes your dog your dog, and the rest of the care plan tends to click into place.

 Home Care and First Steps

-While monitoring this symptom at home:
+While monitoring this symptom at home.

 1. Keep your dog calm and comfortable in a quiet environment